projectriff/projectriff.io/docs/v0.5/getting-started/minikube.md

 [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) is a Kubernetes environment which runs in a single virtual machine.
 See the [Getting Started](https://minikube.sigs.k8s.io/docs/start/) page for installation information.

 Minikube uses a hypervisor driver that varies by operating system.
 Some drivers are provided with Minikube while others requires an extra installation step.
-See the [Driver](https://minikube.sigs.k8s.io/docs/reference/drivers/)page for details.
+See the [Driver](https://minikube.sigs.k8s.io/docs/reference/drivers/) page for details.

 For macOS we recommend using Hyperkit as the vm-driver and for Linux we suggest using the KVM (kvm2) driver.
 You can select what driver to use as default using the `minikube config set vm-driver` command.
 Newer versions of Minikube seem to default to usig the `hyperkit` driver for MacOS and it is provided with Minikube, so no extra install needed.
 The `kvm2` driver for Linux does require an extra install step.